-Are your on hold customers hanging up?
+Do you usually get on hold phone hang ups from your customers?
 Or, are you receiving customer complaints about your phone system?
 You might not even be aware of this, but your callers could be hearing the same on hold message over and over (and if there is one way to frustrate a caller, this is it).

 Why are your callers hearing the same message over and over?
 Because your phone system is running music and/or messages on hold from a single Internal MP3 or WAV file that is re-started every time your on hold, call park or transfer facility is used.
 Contrary to what your phone tech may be telling you, your callers don’t have to hear the same on hold message every time – this can be fixed.